centro/transis/README.md

 indicate this by passing the path `'author.name'` as the `on` option.
 This works because `Transis.Model` instances propagate change notifications to their associated objects.

-Its important to point out here that you are only allowed to have one dot in a dependent property path - you can't depend on props that are not on immediate neighbors.
+It's important to point out here that you are only allowed to have one dot in a dependent property path - you can't depend on props that are not on immediate neighbors.
 This is by design as to make it difficult to violate the [Law of Demeter][Law of Demeter].
 It also makes for a much simpler implementation.
 If you find yourself needing to declare a dependency on a prop that is not an